AlibabaCloudDocs/ros/intl.en-US/Resource Types/VPC/ALIYUN::VPC::RouteTable.md

 Parameters:
   RouteTableName:
     Type: String
-    Description: The name of the route table.The name must be 2 to 128 characters in length.
+    Description: The name of the route table.
+The name must be 2 to 128 characters in length.
 It can contain letters, numbers, periods (.), underscores (_), and hyphens (-).
 It must start with a letter and cannot start with http:// or https://.
   VpcId: